baguwka/textsmile.net/README.md

-# textsmile.net
+### textsmile.net
 Text smiles for windows.

-Toggle show/hide on hotkey combination, copy to clipboard by click.
+* Tune yours smiles and hotkey combination at configuration window.
+* Press hotkey to display context-menu with yours smiles.
+* Click on any, it will be placed into your clipboard.

+### Demonstration:

 ![alt tag](https://i.imgur.com/xBrAHlA.gif)